Fitness and exercise for kids and teens

 - just play.

-For information on being active as a family the Make your Move – Sit less Be Active for Life Families brochure is a great place to start.
+For information on being active as a family the Australia’s Physical Activity and Sedentary Behaviour Guidelines for Families is a great place to start.

 Off the couch